yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter4-going-global.md

 With the `user_library` table being geo-partitioned, you're ready to experiment with this design pattern.

-1. Go to your browser, refresh the [YugaPlus frontend UI](http://localhost:3000/) and log in using the default user whose credentials are pre-populated in the sing-in form:
+1. Navigate to your browser, refresh [YugaPlus frontend UI](http://localhost:3000/), and log in using the default user credentials pre-populated in the sign-in form:

     ![YugaPlus Log-in Screen](/images/tutorials/build-and-learn/login-screen.png)

-2. Once signed-in, you'll see that this user is from **New York** city:
+2. After signing in, you'll notice that this user is from **New York City**:
     ![US East User Library](/images/tutorials/build-and-learn/chapter4-us-east-user-empty-library.png)

-3. You can confirm the user's location by executing the following statement:
+3. To further confirm the user's location, execute the following SQL statement:

     ```shell
     docker exec -it yugabytedb-node1 bin/ysqlsh -h yugabytedb-node1 \